achristen/Meteobike/QGIS-Analysis/readme.md

 ## Installing QGIS

-Download [QGIS](https://qgis.org) and follow installation instructions, incluing the correct Python version.
-Here is a [short video](https://youtu.be/b9FwI0GyAGQ), explaining the installation process.
+Download [QGIS](https://qgis.org/en/site/forusers/download.html) and follow installation instructions.
+You can choose between the current version and the long-term release (most stable).

 ## Importing and map Meteobike data in QGIS